becarpenter/animaIPJ/IPJautonomic.md

 job of the ANIMA working group.

-The goal is self-management of networks, including self-configuration, self-optimization, self-healing and self-protection (sometimes called self-X).
+The goal is self-management of networks, including self-configuration, self-optimization, self-healing and self-protection (sometimes collectively called self-X).
 Autonomic Networking (AN) puts operational intelligence into algorithms at the node level, to minimize dependency on human administrators and central management.
 Nodes capable of AN will discover